 Step 6: Cover and Cool

-Step 7: Check Nutella Ganache Consistency
+Step 7: Check the Consistency

 Now your Nutella Ganache is ready to use for layering and covering cakes, decorating cupcakes, filling macarons, cookie sandwiches, whoopie pies, or topping brownies!